📋 Key Requirements Relating to Cybersecurity

 The key National Credit Act data protection considerations relate to protecting consumer credit information, maintaining accurate records and reducing the risk of unauthorised access or unlawful destruction.

-• Data Accuracy and Integrity: Credit bureaux are required to take reasonable steps to verify the accuracy of consumer credit information and maintain records in a manner that ensures their integrity.
+- Consumer Credit Record Accuracy: Credit bureaux must take reasonable steps to verify the accuracy of consumer credit information.
 [Section 70(2)(c)]

-• Security Measures: Credit bureaux must maintain records of consumer credit information in a manner that satisfies prescribed standards, including protection against loss, unauthorized access, and unlawful destruction.
+- Consumer Credit Record Security: Credit bureaux must maintain consumer credit information records in a manner that satisfies prescribed standards.
 [Section 70(2)(e)]

-• Access and Correction Rights: Consumers have the right to access their credit information and request corrections of inaccuracies.
+- Access and Correction Rights: Consumers have the right to access their credit information and request corrections of inaccurate information.
 [Section 72(1)]

 ⚠️ Consequences of Non-Compliance